Ashwagandha’s Benefits for Stress, Anxiety and Immunity

 Chronic stress can cause adrenal insufficiency, which can cause abnormal adrenal gland size and wonky aldosterone (an adrenal hormone) production.
 A case study revealed that six months of ashwagandha supplementation effectively treated a woman with abnormal adrenal growth and aldosterone deficiency, and thus reduced scalp hair loss.

 Ashwagandha reduces oxidative stress and Parkinson’s Disease-specific abnormalities in mice, which shows promise for future research in humans.

 It goes without saying that normal life in the context of anxiety and depression would substantially increase the stress response.
 Ashwagandha may help here, too.
 Studies revealed that markers of anxiety and depression in rodents decreased with ashwagandha supplementation, and researchers showed that the effect was similar to that of psychoactive medications.

 Animal studies also showed that ashwagandha showed a positive effect on cancerous lung, colon, brain, mammary, prostate and ovarian tumors.
 Human studies will help solidify the evidence, but since people generally tolerate it well, it might be worth bringing up with your doctor.

-People with overactive thyroid, blood pressure issues, and cancer patients should consult their functional medicine doctor before trying ashwagandha, as it can ramp up thyroid activity and interact with common blood pressure and cancer medications.
+People with overactive thyroid, blood pressure issues and cancer patients should consult their doctor before trying ashwagandha, as it can ramp up thyroid activity and interact with common blood pressure and cancer medications.

 For the rest of us, it seems like a no-brainer.
-With benefits on stress, immunity, brain, and more, it seems like a good one to add to the supplement stack.
-You can get it as a single-ingredient capsule or extract, or you can sometimes find it in calming synergy supplements like Zen Mode.
+With benefits on stress, immunity, brain and more, ashwagandha seems like a good one to add to the supplement stack.
+You can get it as a single-ingredient capsule or extract, or you can find it in calming synergy supplements like Zen Mode.
 Everyone’s individual constitution is different, so as with everything, you have to experience it for yourself to see how you feel.